liulalemx/felig-toolkit/README.md

 - `indexer(filesArray, outputIndexFilePath, type)`: takes an array of files and produces an index (`.json`) file. `(type= "doc" | "query")`

 - `weigh_terms(indexFilePath, outputWeightedTermsPath, typeOfIndex)`: takes an index file and produces a file (`.json`) with weighted terms. `(typeOfIndex= "doc" | "query")`

+## How to use in Web apps

+> Felig toolkit does not work in the browser (requires node.js enviroment).

+> Use felig-toolkit on your server.

+Exmaple:
+If you are using Next.js, you can use felig-toolkit in a Next server route handler (`/api/felig/route.ts`) and pass the results.

 ## Contributions